 It also allowed us to plan the site’s development to meet the Archery GB Facilities Strategy.

-Planting of 210 Trees sponsored by the Forestry Commission and creation of 4 Meadow Flower areas.
+Planting of 210 Trees sponsored by the Woodland Trust and creation of the Deer Park Arboretum and Meadow Flower areas.

 Status -August 2019